vpunia-dev/vpunia-dev.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 An engineer trying to understand artificial intelligence and put it to good use.
-I am interested in computer vision, continual learning, reinforcement learning, continual learning and multi-agent systems.
+I am interested in computer vision, continual learning, reinforcement learning and multi-agent systems.
 Currently working as a Senior deep learning research engineer at [Endimension](https://www.endimension.com/).